jessekhaira/Machine-Learning-From-Scratch/README.md

 # Machine Learning with NumPy

 ## Description
-This project implements a variety of fundamental machine learning algorithms in Python using only NumPy.
+This project implements a variety of fundamental machine learning algorithms in Python only using NumPy.
+The goal of the project was to provide clear, concise and understandable implementations of the algorithms.

-Every algorithm that I coded out was tested
+After implementing the supervised models, I tested them on simple datasets (datasets obtained from sklearn, tensorflow, etc) using the python framework unittest and expected the algorithms to perform up to par.
+When available, I compared the performance of my implementation of an algorithm to the standard implementation of that algorithm to ensure the performances were comparable.
+The directory containing the tests for all the classifiers is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/ML_algorithms/Supervised_Learning/Classifiers).
+The directory containing tests for the regressors is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/ML_algorithms/Supervised_Learning/Regression).

+For testing the unsupervised models, I visually examined the output of the models and ensured they were feasible.
+For k-means clustering, this involved using the classic Iris Setosa dataset and assessing the output clusters that were produced by the model when k=3.
+For the other graphical models, model outputs were produced during training which were verified.
+The directory containing the tests for the unsupervised models is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/ML_algorithms/Unsupervised_Learning/Tests).

 ## Installation
 ```